The Writing Center welcomes instructors to bring their entire class to our on-campus location.

 - Learning how to best and most efficiently assess course writing

-The Writing Center is here to help you develop writing-intensive assignments, accompanying materials, and instructional methods based on established best practice in writing instruction.
+The Writing Center is here to help you develop writing-intensive assignments, accompanying materials, and instructional methods based on established best practices in writing instruction.
 To schedule a one-on-one consultation and learn how you can better incorporate writing in your class, contact Writing Center Director Z.Z.
-Lehmberg at email@example.com.
+Lehmberg at firstname.lastname@example.org.

 The Writing Center welcomes the chance to interact with students and faculty across campus and join them in creating high quality educational opportunities.
 We've assisted with specialty on-campus events such as a research writing workshop aimed at helping students achieve research goals and obtain funding, a graduate student professional development day, and a departmental mixer to raise awareness of academic resources on campus.
 Our participation has ranged from poster displays to presentations to interactive workshops.